nansencenter/DAPPER/dapper/mods/README.md

         because it may cause instabilities.

     .. note::
-        Most models are defined using a procedural and function-based style.
+        Most models are defined using simple procedural style.
         However, `dapper.mods.LorenzUV` and `dapper.mods.QG` use OOP,
         which is perhaps more robust when different control-variable settings are to be investigated.
+        The choice is yours.

         In parameter estimation problems, the parameters are treated as input variables to the "forward model".
 This does not *necessarily* require OOP.